Hsi Tseng Tsiang

-Early life
+Early Life in China

-Tsiang became a left-wing supporter when he was in China due to his personal experience and specific historical background.
-He was born in the Chinese province of Jiangsu in 1899.
+Tsiang was born in the Chinese province of Jiangsu in 1899.
 He was orphaned at a young age and was raised by his relatives.
-Despite the hardship, he finished high school and won admission to Southeast University.
-Tsiang came of age during the 1911 Revolution, he witnessed the assassination of Liao Zhongkai (a political leader during 1920s) and attended the funeral of Sun Yat-Sen. Experiencing the failure of revolution and witnessing many people's tragic fates, he became a leftist.
+He eventually finished high school and was admitted to Southeast University.
+Tsiang came of age during the 1911 Revolution, witnessing the assassination of Liao Zhongkai.
+Experiencing the 1911 Revolution and its aftermath, he became a leftist.
+For a time, Tsiang worked within the KMT as an aide to Sun Yat-Sen's secretary.